filecoin-project/specs/mining.md

 #### Mining a losing ticket with no new blocks on the network

 If no new blocks appear in the round, you may attempt to mine the same `Tipset` again.
-We call this mining a null block (i.e. mining atop the failed ticket you generated in your previous attempt).
+In order to do this, simply We call this mining a null block (i.e. mining atop the failed ticket you generated in your previous attempt).

 To start, you should insert your losing ticket into the `Tickets` array, then repeat the above process (from `Ticket Generation`) using your failed ticket from the previous round rather than the smallest ticket from the parent tipset (multiple null blocks in a row may be found).
 This will generate a new ticket.